Singapore Savings Bonds Hack: Should You Switch To An SSB With Higher Interest Rate?

 So if you’re wondering what the interest rates of the outstanding Singapore Savings Bonds are like…

-Here’s a look a brief for the average per annum interest you’d earned after 1 year, 5 years, and 10 years:
+Here’s a brief look at the average interest per annum after 1 year, 5 years, and 10 years:

-You’ll notice that the SSB interest rates have been on a decline recently.
+You’ll notice that the SSB interest rates have been quite volatile recently.

 A Possible SSB Hack To Up Your SSB Investing Game